 These writings contain analogies that are guideposts for those who understand them.
 It requires a level of understanding of someone already familiar with the underlying knowledge.
-The esoteric and poetic form of the Kybalion principles and meaning is not clear.
+The esoteric and poetic form of the Kybalion principles and meaning is not exact.
 The writings are absent the key that would allow us to understand them.

-The work, “The Art of Hermetic Alchemy,” is a part of this tradition.
+The work “The Art of Hermetic Alchemy” is a part of this tradition.
 But, it does not talk about the transformation of Material Elements.
 It deals with the mastery of Mental Forces and Opening Doors of Consciousness.

 Likewise, the legends of the “Philosopher’s Stone” is understood as an analogy.
 It does not refer to turning base metal into Gold.
-Rather, it is an allegory relating to Hermetic Philosophy.
+Instead, it is an allegory relating to Hermetic Philosophy.
 All students of true Hermeticism would understand this.
 Many of the ancient parables and allegory find their roots here.